JavaScript is disabled. Please enable to continue!

 You can view the respective regulations here:

-How we assist you in handling the new maximum levels
+How we assist you in handling the maximum levels

 The Eurofins laboratories for food and feed testing in Germany offer tests for all types of food with a single method for chlorate/perchlorate using LC-MS/MS.